İstanbul Naval Museum

 In the square opposite the museum is the Sinan-designed tomb of the admiral of Süleyman the Magnificent's fleet, Barbaros Heyrettin Paşa (1483–1546), better known as Barbarossa.

 The museum is located on the Bosphorus shore close to the Beşiktaş bus station and ferry dock.
-Outside, dolmuşes (minibuses) run up to Taksim Meydanı (Taksim Sq) and to Harbiye, where Turkey's major military museum, the Askeri Müze , is located.
-The Ottoman military band known as the Mehter performs there most days between 3pm and 4pm.
+Across Beşiktaş Caddesi, dolmuşes (minibuses) run from outside Akbank up to Taksim Meydanı (Taksim Sq; ₺2.50) and to Harbiye, where Turkey's major military museum, the Askeri Müze , is located.
+The Ottoman military band known as the Mehter performs there most days at 3pm and 4pm.